 If bicycles are integral to your business, let us know by contacting Max.

 There’s a belief found floating around in the ether that the implementation of bicycle infrastructure in a given metro area will result in decreased retail sales, and thus that bicycling is de facto “bad for business.”
-1 This is a serious misconception.
+[1.
+This concept is often nested within assumptions about the correlation between car traffic and commerce.]
+This is a serious misconception.
 Studies examining the economic benefits of bicycling abound, and cities embracing bicycling are reaping the benefits of the urban bicycling boom.

 Bicyclists Are Serious Shoppers